-Sector Outline of Regulations amended by Department Order No. 19-06 and No. 27-06 of 2006) imposes a minimum capital requirement commensurate with the foreign equity investment ratio, but the ministerial order of June 2012 made the requirement uniform independent of the foreign equity investment ratio (legislated in 2013) For reinsurance transactions, ceding reinsurance of automobile insurance to an overseas insurance company is prohibited.
+Sector Outline of Regulations Banking Foreign capital regulations in the banking sector were provided for in the following two laws, etc. The investment ratio for domestic banks by foreign banks was limited to 60% and an upper limit was established for the number of foreign banks that can open branch offices, making it difficult for foreign banks that have not yet entered the Philippines market to open new branch offices.
+Act Liberalizing the Entry and Scope of Operations of Foreign Banks in the Philippines (enacted in May 1994) General Banking Law of 2000 (enacted in May 2000) However, the Act Allowing the Full Entry of Foreign Banks in the Philippines (Republic Act No. 10641) was enacted in July 2014.
+This allowed new entry of foreign banks in the following three forms, subject to approval of the central bank of the Republic of the Philippines.
+Acquisition of domestic banks (100% foreign investment by foreign banks; and elimination of the 60% upper limit of the foreign investment ratio) Establishment of new local subsidies Opening of branch offices (elimination of the upper limit number of foreign banks that can open branch offices) Insurance Department Order No. 31-01 issued in December 2001 (which was partially amended by Department Order No. 19-06 and No. 27-06 of 2006) imposes a minimum capital requirement commensurate with the foreign equity investment ratio, but the ministerial order of June 2012 made the requirement uniform independent of the foreign equity investment ratio (legislated in 2013) For reinsurance transactions, ceding reinsurance of automobile insurance to an overseas insurance company is prohibited.
 Act No. 10881 in the Republic of the Philippines entered into force in August 2016, eliminating foreign investment restrictions for non-banks (financing companies, lending companies, investment houses and insurance adjustment companies).
-Before the elimination, the upper limit on foreign investment was 60% for financing companies, less than majority ownership (49%) for lending companies, but the elimination has paved the way for 100% foreign investments in the above businesses.
+Before the elimination, the upper limit on foreign investment was 60% for financing companies, less than majority ownership (49%) for lending companies and investment houses and 40% for insurance adjustment companies, but the elimination has paved the way for 100% foreign investments in the above businesses.
 Construction Services The Philippines permits foreign investment except in sectors found on the negative list created under the Foreign Investment Act.
 Construction is not on the list, but under the Constructors License Law (CLL) (RA 4566), a construction permit must be obtained before actual construction work can be done from the Philippine Contractors Accreditation Board that is the subordinate organization of Construction Industry Authority of the Philippines that oversees the construction industry under the direct control of the Department of Trade and Industry.
 Under the detailed enforcement regulations of the CLL, "regular licenses," which are the same as those given to ordinary domestic companies, is granted to companies with less than 40% foreign ownership.
 In contrast, companies with more than 40% foreign ownership must apply for a license for each individual project, and a special license that is only effective for that project is granted.
 At the same time, the foreign investment ratio for public works that are financed within the Philippines (excluding those subject to international bidding) is restricted to a maximum of 25% under the 11th Foreign Investment Negative List (which came into effect in October 2018).